AutoInt: Automatic Integration for Fast Neural Volume Rendering: Results

 Our training dataset consists of eight objects, each rendered from 100 different camera positions using the Blender Cycles engine~\cite{mildenhall2020nerf}.
 For the test set, we evaluate on an additional 200 images.
 We compare AutoInt to two other baselines: Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} and Neural Volumes~\cite{Lombardi:2019}.
 NeRF uses a similar architecture and Monte Carlo sampling with the full volume rendering model, rather than our piecewise approximation and AutoInt.
 Neural Volumes is a voxel-based method that encodes a deep voxel grid representation of a scene using a convolutional neural network.
 Novel views are rendered by applying a learned warping operator to the voxel grid and sampling voxel values by marching rays from the camera position.

 In Table~\ref{tab:recap} we report the peak signal-to-noise ratio (PSNR) averaged across all scenes and test images.
-We see that using AutoInt for volume rendering outperforms Neural Volumes quantitatively, while achieving a greater than 10$\times$ improvement in render time relative to NeRF.
-Our method can also trade off runtime with image quality.
-By increasing the number of piecewise sections evaluated in the approximate volume rendering model, the model's accuracy improves.
-On the other hand, decreasing the number of sections leads to increased computational efficiency.
+AutoInt outperforms Neural Volumes quantitatively, while achieving a greater than 10$\times$ improvement in render time relative to NeRF, though with a tradeoff in image quality.
+Increasing the number of piecewise sections in the approximate VRE improves render quality at the cost of computation.

+We evaluate the effect of the sampling network and the number of sections in the approximate VRE in Figure~\ref{fig:ablation} for the \emph{Lego} scene.
+Using the sampling network improves performance and sample efficiency by allocating more sections in regions with large variations in the volume density.

+In Table~\ref{tab:ablation} we show the effect of the VRE approximation and grad network architecture on render quality of the \textit{Lego} scene.
+Using the full VRE achieves similar performance to the approximate, piecewise VRE with 32 sections.
+We attribute most of the difference in performance between our method and NeRF to the regularized, tree-like structure of the grad network, which is constrained by weight sharing between the branches (see Figure~\ref{fig:autoint}).
+While evaluating NeRF with fewer samples along each ray reduces computation, rendering quality degrades significantly compared to using AutoInt with the same number of samples.

-We also show qualitative results in Figure~\ref{fig:baselines} for three scenes: \emph{Materials}, \emph{Hot Dog}, and \emph{Drums}.
-As we detail in Table~\ref{tab:recap}, AutoInt with $N=8$ sections provides the fastest inference times.
-The quality of the rendered images improves as we increase the number of sections to $N=32$, and the proposed technique exhibits fewer artifacts in the \emph{Materials} scene compared to Neural Volumes.
-In the \emph{Drums} scene, AutoInt shows improved modeling of view-dependent relative to Neural Volumes and NeRF (e.g., specular highlights on the symbols) with significantly lower computational requirements compared to NeRF.
+We also show qualitative results in Figure~\ref{fig:baselines} for the \emph{Materials}, \emph{Hot Dog}, \emph{Drums}, and \emph{Lego} scenes.
+Again, the quality of the rendered images improves as the number of sections increases.
+In the \emph{Materials} scene (Figure~\ref{fig:baselines}), the proposed technique exhibits fewer artifacts compared to Neural Volumes.
+AutoInt also shows improved modeling of view-dependent effects in the \emph{Drums} scene relative to Neural Volumes and NeRF (e.g., specular highlights on the symbols).
+We show additional results on captured scenes from the Local Light Field Fusion and DeepVoxels datasets~\cite{Mildenhall:2019,sitzmann2019deepvoxels} in the supplemental.